Dont Blame The Students |

 Why?
 Maybe, just maybe it's because

-IS HARD !
+SCIENCE IS HARD ! |

 Or at least, it's thought by students to be harder than the other options.
 Science and mathematics are now unattractive subjects for students because it appears easier to get good grades in "softer" subjects.
 Whether or not this is true doesn't matter.
 Students find science and mathematics hard, so they choose what they see as easier options.